yunusburkut/Magic-Sort-Clone/README.md

-# 💧 Magic Sort Clone — Case Study
+# 💧 Magic Sort Clone

 > A Water Sort puzzle clone built in **Unity 6**, focused on **game feel** over feature breadth.
 > Every animation, haptic pulse, and particle burst exists to make the player *feel* smart when they solve a tube.